- About the Dream

 If you are near one of our Dream Academy Learning Centers, we would invite you to consider becoming a mentor.
 We require a one-year commitment for one hour per week.
 Click here to access the application form.
 If you cannot commit to an entire year, we are always in need of volunteers in our centers as well.

-We would also welcome you to check out our Careers page to see if there are any opportunities that fit your unique skills and qualifications.
 If you are not in one of our Dream Cities, join our Facebook Group to share wih your friends and family importat work and opportunities to get involved.

 How can I help bring a Dream Academy Center to my community?